speakeztech/FlightDeck/docs/04 FsReveal Integration.md

 ## Conclusion

 Integrating FsReveal into the FlightDeck architecture provides a powerful way to create, manage, and deliver presentations directly from your platform.
-This integration leverages the flexibility of Falco, the reactivity of Oxpecker.Solid, and the presentation capabilities of reveal.js, all within a fully F# codebase.
+This integration leverages the flexibility of Oxpecker, the reactivity of Oxpecker.Solid, and the presentation capabilities of reveal.js, all within a fully F# codebase.

 Key benefits of this approach include: